Skip to content

 Python 3.8 and below

 These versions were never explicitly supported, neither in CPython nor in PyPy.
-The same versions as for Python 3.9 may work, but this is untested.
+As of v0.6, Python 3.8 is known not to work due to standard library incompatibilities.

 PyPy